18F/Modular-Contracting-And-Agile-Development/pages/projects/roth-tsp-enrollment.md

 ## What was the intervention?

 Servicemembers who were not enrolled in TSP were sent emails that highlighted the opportunity and potential benefits of enrolling and saving in TSP.
 Eight different messages employed different combinations of behavioral insights: describing clear action steps to enroll, presenting enrollment as a chance to make a fresh-start with saving, describing the decision to enroll in TSP as a choice between two options, and emphasizing the short- and long-term benefits of saving.
+A ninth email was designed using language drawn from the TSP website.
 Most of the over 800,000 Servicemembers who were not enrolled in TSP as of April 27 received one of the eight emails.

 ## What was the impact?